In every issue, you'll find the hottest topics of interest to our readers along with cutting-edge health information.

 Top oncologist Alexandra Levine breaks the great and grim news about tumors in PWAs

-(HEALTH TIP)—Hepatitis A is certainly no fun—it can cause flulike symptoms, gastrointest
+Hepatitis A is certainly no fun—it can cause flulike symptoms, gastrointestinal misery and liver damage.

 Ever since Kramer and company got together to do something about the gay men's health crisis, the fighting hasn't stopped.